 Arkansas HEAT Program - High Enforcement Area Teams The Arkansas HEAT program will focus on high crash areas and problems identified by the ACAT (Arkansas Crash Analytics Tool).
 The HEAT program will create individual teams to focus on Speed Enforcement, Maintenance Enforcement, Unsafe Driving Enforcement, and Work Zone Enforcement in areas identified by the ACAT.
 The teams will be made up of a small cadre of experts in each area.
 The teams will each have a sponsor (Captain with an interest in the HEAT area) that is a liaison to the Chief and Major.
-Each HEAT Team will have a team Lead and Co-Lead that direct the team during enforcement events.
-The teams will have up to 10 members and will travel to high crash areas to focus on enforcement during high profile enforcement events.
-The HEAT teams will plan and conduct 10 events in 10 separate areas of the state over a 12 month period.
-Speed Enforcement Team Maintenance Enforcement Team Unsafe Driving Enforcement Team Work Zone Enforcement Team HOS / Enforcement Team - ELD
+Each HEAT Team will have a team Lead (Sergeant) that direct the team during enforcement events.
+The teams will have five members and will travel to high crash areas to focus on enforcement during high profile enforcement events.
+The HEAT teams will plan to operate approximately 15 days a month (15 days a month x 12 months - 180 days a year).
+Formula for HEAT Team travel (12 staff x 180 days x \$155 for meals and lodging).
+Officers salary and unit cost are in the Financial Information Section.
+Speed Enforcement / Maintenance / HOS Enforcement Team Unsafe Driving / Work Zone Enforcement Team The goal would be a 15% reduction in CMV crashes over the life of the grant.

 Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 Arkansas will monitor and report activity of this type on the quarterly report.